Showing posts with label work. Show all posts

 Red Bay Museum

-We saw a Cary Safe from Buffalo, NY, a sign from Faust Rexall Drugs, counter from a hardware store, a soda fountain from a drug store, sign from Naber’s & Co., Cash Store, antiquated Coca cola drink machine, dippers that was used at the old well, the ceiling, light fixtures and seats from the old Red Bay theater.
+We saw a Cary Safe from Buffalo, NY, a sign from Faust Rexall Drugs, a counter from a hardware store, a soda fountain from a drug store, a sign from Naber's & Co., a Cash Store, an antiquated Coca-Cola drink machine, dippers that were used at the old well, the ceiling, light fixtures, and seats from the old Red Bay theater.

-There were medical instruments that were used by local physician, a computing scale for Sagle Co from Dayton Ohio, items donated by several different churches.
-There were military uniforms on display wore by local veterans of Red Bay.
+There were medical instruments used by a local physician, a computing scale for Sagle Co from Dayton, Ohio, and items donated by several different churches.
+There were also military uniforms on display worn by local veterans of Red Bay.

-The top floor was full of items of Tammy Wynett.
+The top floor was full of items from Tammy Wynett.

-It was getting past lunchtime and we ask where a good local restaurant was but all they had to offer were chained Restaurant.
+It was getting past lunchtime, and we asked where a good local restaurant was, but all they had to offer were chain Restaurants.

-So we stopped at Jacks where I ordered chicken fingers with green beans and water.
+So we stopped at Jack, where I ordered chicken fingers with green beans and water.

-There was a lot of construction along this highway and it is along way from being finished.
+There was a lot of construction along this highway, and it is far from being finished.

 We drove through downtown Russellville.

-We stopped on Jackson Avenue where I took pictures of the town and couple historic markers.
-Next, we stopped at the Historic Roxy Theater where I made pictures of the theater and historic marker.
+We stopped on Jackson Avenue, where I took pictures of the town and some historic markers.
+Next, we stopped at the Historic Roxy Theater, where I took photos of the theater and historical markers.

 Historic Roxy Theater